 To handle this problem, most ISPs assign users dynamic IP addresses.
 That means your IP address probably changes periodically–likely each time you connect to a different network.
 Devices that go offline relinquish their IP addresses so they can be used by others.
 Basically, you rent but don’t own your IP address.
 This significantly slows down the depletion of IPv4 addresses.

-The transition is happening, but for now IPv4 and IPv6 operate simultaneously.
+The transition is happening, but for now, IPv4 and IPv6 operate simultaneously.
 Google reports that about 14 percent of its users access it over IPv6, up from less than 10 percent one year ago.
-The stage of deployment is varies between countries.
-About half of US users now use IPv6 according to Comcast.
+The progress of deployment varies between countries.
+About half of US users now use IPv6, according to Comcast.

 The biggest factor holding back IPv6 deployment is cost.
 It costs time and money to upgrade all the servers, routers, and switches that have for so long depended solely on IPv4.
 While most of these infrastructure devices could hypothetically be upgraded, many companies prefer to wait until they need to be replaced.
 This process of attrition has slowed things down.